Ramiz Ahmed: Pittsburgh Maulers

-On March 10, 2022, Ahmed was drafted by the Pittsburgh Maulers of the United States Football League in the seventh round of the 2022 USFL Supplemental Draft.
+On March 10, 2022, Ahmed was drafted by the Pittsburgh Maulers of the United States Football League in the seventh round of the 2022 USFL supplemental draft.

 In Week 8, Ahmed made a 61-yard field goal against the New Jersey Generals, marking as the longest field goal in USFL history.

 Green Bay Packers

 On August 14, 2022, Ahmed signed with the Green Bay Packers.
 He was waived on August 30, 2022.
 He was signed to the practice squad on September 5, 2022.
 On November 12, 2022, he was elevated to the active roster for the game against the Dallas Cowboys.
-He handled kickoffs as starter Mason Crosby dealt with a sore back, kicking off six times, three of which going for touchbacks.
-On November 14, 2022, Ahmed was reverted back to the Packers practice squad.
+He handled kickoffs as starter Mason Crosby dealt with a sore back, kicking off six times, three of which went for touchbacks.
+On November 14, 2022, Ahmed was reverted to the Packers practice squad.
 On December 31, 2022, Ahmed was elevated to the active roster from the practice squad.
 During warm-ups for the team's week seventeen game against the Minnesota Vikings Ahmed suffered a groin injury and did not play during the game despite being elevated to once again handle kickoff duties.
 After the game on January 2, 2023, Ahmed returned to the team's practice squad while the team signed fellow kicker Matt Ammendola.
 On January 16, 2023, Ahmed's contract with the team expired.

+Birmingham Stallions

+On April 16, 2024, Ahmed signed with the Birmingham Stallions of the United Football League (UFL).
+He was released on May 28.

+Washington Commanders

+Ahmed signed with the Washington Commanders on June 4, 2024.
+He was released by Washington on August 13.